 Building envelopes define the maximum area and height of the dwelling.

-- To ensure the optimal size and shape of the dwelling. - To ensure the maximum use of any northern orientation available to the dwelling.
+- To ensure the optimal size and shape of the dwelling. - To ensure the maximum use of any northern orientation available to the dwelling. - To minimise any negative impact that neighbouring dwellings may have on one another.

 Standard